Your First Game¶

 “Add Script” button:

-If this is your first time encountering GDScript please read Scripting first.
+If this is your first time encountering GDScript, please read Scripting before continuing.

 Start by declaring the member variables this object will need: